About Connie Desaulniers Williamsburg, VA

 my neurotic side.

-The slower pace rattled my inner stress junky.
-After a few years I joined my newly-retired chef/husband, Marcel Desaulniers in a new adventure: a chocolate cafe' appropriately named MAD about Chocolate.
+In 2012, I joined my newly-retired chef/husband Marcel Desaulniers in a new adventure: a chocolate cafe' appropriately named MAD about Chocolate.
 We served Marcel's decadent desserts and lunch, plus the cafe was my personal gallery.
 Talk about having cake and eating it, too.

 We sold MAD about Chocolate January 2016, so Marcel could retire for a second time (he previously owned The Trellis Restaurant in Colonial Williamsburg's Merchants Square, and authored 10 cookbooks, including the award-winning Death by Chocolate).

-Now I have more time to create art in Williamsburg's thriving art scene.
-Fortunately, I still need therapy.
+Now I have more time to create original art, fine art prints, scarves and more in Williamsburg's thriving art scene.

 Alter-egos just wanna have fun.